 - Not fitted with sling swivels.

-Although the model 70 was never officially approved for combat service during WWII, a number of these original 373 model 70 rifles made their way into combat with USMC snipers.
+Although the model 70 was never officially approved for combat service during WWII, a number of Model 70s made their way into combat with USMC snipers.
 These marines were unwilling to leave their preferred rifle at home and carry the approved, but less accurate Springfield M1903 into battle.
 It was in this way the Winchester model 70 found its way into unauthorized sniper duty during the WWII, primarily in the Pacific Theater.

 Following WWII, popularity of the model 70 with Marine Corps snipers grew, eventually drawing the attention of other snipers from other branches of the military as well.
 The precision and reliability of the model 70's controlled-round-feed action meant a cartridge could be slowly and quietly chambered with a single hand - something which was more difficult with a push-feed action.
 Additionally, the simplicity of the model 70 action permitted it to be completely field stripped in a matter of minutes, and the unmatched adjustability of the model 70 trigger also contributed to the model 70's popularity.